jostylr/literate-programming/lp6.md

 #### Make code block

 We need an array of the code lines and a property that holds any processing functions to use during the substitution phase.
+Might want to make this a constructor some day.

 JS

     function () {
         var doc = this;
-        var ret = [];
+        return {
+            lines : [],
-        ret.commands = {0: [ doc.trimCode ]};
+            commands : {0: [ doc.trimCode ]},
-        return ret;
+            isCompiled : false,
+            compiled : "",
+            waiting : []
+        };
     }